Starwarsfan2099/Windows-Debugger-and-Disassembler/README.md

 If you are experiencing crashes, try turning the color option off (`Options-Colors off`)

 # Source code
-requires pydbg, pydasm, and win32con
+Requires pydbg, pydasm, and win32con